 As experts of data privacy, at Pryv, we continuously invest our best efforts to deeply investigate how data protection regulations might affect your company and what you should keep in mind when dealing with sensitive personal data.

-While GDPR has already started to collect its fees from non-compliant companies, Europe keeps tightening up its digital market standards and third countries like Switzerland will soon have no choice but to adapt if they want to keep exchanging data with Europe.
+While the GDPR has already started to collect its fees from non-compliant companies, the European Union keeps tightening up its digital market standards, and third countries like Switzerland might be left with no choice but to adapt if they want to keep exchanging data with Europe.
 So where do you stand in the middle of all these regulations?

 In this article, we will try to provide you with a comprehensive overview of the current Swiss-EU privacy landscape, and help you prepare for what’s coming next.